life-itself/lexicon/About.md

 - Have examples of usage ... e.g. quotes from other sources especially use in context (vs providing definitions)
 - References especially other definitions or similar

-Use of images?
+TODO: Use of images?

 ## FAQs

-- Do we provide alternatives if there is no consensus yet on the meaning
+- Do we provide alternatives if there is no consensus yet on the meaning of a term.